Course-Hero-3/MotivateMe/planning/project_plan.md

 8. As a working student, I need to keep track of my In N Out shifts as well to know when my live classes are, so that I can make enough money to pay for my tuition as well as pass my classes

-9. As a professor, I need to log my students exam/homework grades and get a statistical summary of my students successes/failures to present to them how they did at the end of the year
+9. As a law student, I need to organize myself with these statutes, casebooks, and individual court cases.
+In case we have a review, I can be ready.

 10. As a nursing major, I need to keep track of care plans, flash cards, drug cards, and process recordings organized so I can see what case studies are gonna be due for our scenarios